eric-brechemier/noahs-ark-printable-memory-game/README.md

 margins ([greater than 0.25in](http://stackoverflow.com/a/3513476)) are already included in the PDF documents.

-The cards are laid one next to each other, without separating gutters.
+The cards are laid next to each other, without separating gutters.
-Separate the cards by cutting along the middle lines between cards, using the end of rounded borders as a visual indication of the position of the middle.
+Separate the cards by cutting along the middle lines between cards, using the end of rounded borders (in black and white version) or the difference of background color (in color version) as a visual indication of the separation between cards.
 The cards can be left as squares, there is no need to cut off the rounded corners.

 ## Illustration Credits